Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Seattle's games have gone over 42.5 points in all five opportunities this season.

-- Sunday's total is 0.3 points lower than the two team's combined 42.8 points per game average.
+- The combined points per game average of the two teams, 42.8, is 0.3 points more than Sunday's over/under.

-- The 47.6 points per game these two squads have allowed to opponents this season are 5.1 more than the 42.5 over/under in this contest.
+- The 47.6 points per game these two squads have allowed their opponents to score this season are 5.1 more than the 42.5 total in this contest.

 - Steelers games this season feature an average total of 44.3 points, a number 1.8 points higher than Sunday's over/under.